Freetz/freetz/make/README.md

     Choose this package if you want to spin down your attached USB disk after a configurable idle time period.
 However, it is not guaranteed to work with all disks.

   * **[Syslogd CGI 0.2.3](../docs/make/syslogd-cgi.md)<a id='syslogd'></a>**<br>
+    Configuration frontend to syslogd
      - [Setup in Freetz web-interface](../docs/make/syslogd-cgi.md#setup-in-freetz-web-interface)
      - [Usage of syslog](../docs/make/syslogd-cgi.md#usage-of-syslog)

   * **<u>Transmission CGI 0.0.4</u><a id='transmission'></a>**<br>
-    Provides a simple configuration interface
+    Provides a simple configuration interface for transmission-daemon.

   * **<u>vnstat-cgi: vnstat Webinterface</u><a id='vnstat'></a>**<br>
     Lets you view graphically the output of vnstat.

   * **<u>wol-cgi: Wake-on-LAN (WoL) CGI 0.6</u><a id='wol'></a>**<br>
     Web configuration interface for Etherwake wake-on-LAN.
 Accessible via the URL http://fritz.box:84, it enables you to interactively wake up sleeping or switched off computers in the LAN reachable from you router box.
-Which machines can be woken up can be configured using the regular
+Which machines can be woken up can be configured using the regular Freetz web interface.